gurpreetsinghmatharoo/gamemakerhow/contribute.md

 You can submit your own questions.
 Answers are not required, but if you do know the solution, please do include it.

-## Rules
+## Guidelines

-To make sure that our questions stay consistent, we've set up some rules:
+To make sure that our questions stay consistent, we've set up some guidelines:

 - Question must be one-liner
 - Answer must not exceed 100 words, or 150 at most